humanitiesfall/project_enlighten/docs/index.md

 ## FOREWORD

-Our best two examples are from NASA itself, [Josef P. Blumrich][1] and [Maurice Chatelain].
-Blumrich was Chief of the Systems Layout Branch of NASA, a skeptic until he read the story of Ezekial and therein found the exact description of a spaceship and wrote his book, [SPACESHIPS OF EZEKIAL][2], using his technical acumen of aeronautics to discern what went on here.
+Our best two examples are from NASA itself, [Josef P. Blumrich][1] and [Maurice Chatelain][2].
+Blumrich was Chief of the Systems Layout Branch of NASA, a skeptic until he read the story of Ezekial and therein found the exact description of a spaceship and wrote his book, [SPACESHIPS OF EZEKIAL][3], using his technical acumen of aeronautics to discern what went on here.
 Another superb book is ["OUR ANCESTORS CAME FROM OUTER SPACE" A NASA Expert Confirms Mankinds Exterrestriai Origins][4] (Doubleday & Company, Inc., NY-1978) by Maurice Chatelain.

 [1]: http://spaceshipsofezekiel.com/html/josef-blumrich-bio.html
 [2]: http://www.imdb.com/name/nm1132043/bio